openkava/PublicStable/README.txt

 ---

-Fabric Engine is a development platform that provides a high-performance layer for dynamic languages such as JavaScript and Pythong.
+Fabric Engine is a development platform that provides a high-performance layer for dynamic languages such as JavaScript and Python.
 For more information on Fabric Engine, see <http://fabricengine.com/>.